FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Tested up to: 5.8
 Stable tag: 11.4.2

-No-Nonsense Security Hardening that protects you against hackers, malicious bots, spammers (no captchas!).
+No-Nonsense Security Hardening that protects WordPress against hackers, malicious bots, and spammers (no captchas!).
 Now with exclusive ShieldNET Technology.

 == Description ==